TCP vs UDP vs FASP – Which is the Fastest Protocol?

 - It’s adaptive rate control doesn’t interfere with other network traffic that’s important to your organization.

 - It secures data by encrypting it both in-flight and at rest.

 - You don’t need to invest in any additional network infrastructure to realize the benefits of FASP.

 Aspera’s FASP is as much as 100X faster than FTP.
 To see for yourself just how much more quickly FASP can transfer your files than TCP, check out Aspera’s online file transfer calculator.

 Contact Us to Learn More About Aspera FASP

-As a Premier IBM Aspera Business Partner, we’re FASP experts.
+As an IBM Gold Business Partner, we’re FASP experts.
 We’ve helped several companies and organizations in a variety of industries evaluate and deploy FASP.
 We can use that knowledge and experience to help you with your evaluation of Aspera, too.